 Babies can’t learn to walk without stumbling and falling.
 But their parents always pick them back up to try again.
-This is exactly how leaders and directors work together to create great videos built on a strong foundation of trust.
+This is exactly how leaders and directors work together to create great corporate videos.
+Through a process of trial and error, executives and their production partners create a comfortable on-camera rapport built on a strong foundation of trust.

 Remember that being authentic on camera is a journey, and one that you can improve with each video afterward.
 Over the years, I’ve watched CEOs who had never been on camera before grow into confident video presentation experts.
 Don’t assume you will do everything perfectly on the first try.
 Discover what makes you fall down so the each time you step in front of the camera, it’s greater than the last.

 Remotely Lead Your Team with Confidence via Video Messaging

 Remote communications will continue to be important to the modern corporate workflow.
 You can use video to routinely connect with your company, whether they’re still working from home or you communicate with offices around the world.
 It can be a great opportunity to practice staying up after you’ve stumbled.
 And in no time, you’ll forget you ever fell at all.